Kingston Penitentiary: In popular media

 Much of Alias Grace is set in Kingston Penitentiary where the real life Grace Marks was imprisoned.

 In Cataract City one of the main characters is imprisoned at Kingston Penitentiary for 20 years following a murder.

 In the Canadian novel In the Skin of a Lion, the Carravagio chapter begins at Kingston Penitentiary.

+The Lawrence Gowan song "A Criminal Mind" was inspired by a cell block at Kingston Penitentiary.

 Television series Mayor of Kingstown was filmed at the penitentiary.

+Neil Young's song "Time Off for Good Behaviour," which was recorded in the 1980s and not officially released until 2024, mentions Kingston Penitentiary.
+The song features the lines, "My brother went to prison.
+He's in Kingston doin' time.
+He got seven years for sellin' what I've been smokin' all my life."